GenericMappingTools/gmt/trunk/doc/rst/source/pstext.rst

 In paragraph mode, the presence of composite characters and other escape sequences may lead to unfortunate word splitting.
 Also, if a font is requested with an outline pen it will not be used in paragraph mode.
+Note if any single word is wider than your chosen paragraph width then the paragraph width is automatically enlarged to fit the widest word.

 The **-N** option does not adjust the BoundingBox information so you may have to post-process the PostScript output with ps2raster to obtain a